ainc/awesomeincu-2015/_courses/bootcamp.md

         </div>
         <div id="collapseThree" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingThree">
           <div class="panel-body">
             <p>Tuition for the Bootcamp is $11,500.
 Financing and flexible payment plans are available.
+Once accepted, a $1000 deposit is due to confirm your spot in the program.
 If the only thing keeping you from participating in the program is finances, please <a href="/contact/">contact us</a> and we'll do our best to work with you to find a solution.</p>
           </div>
         </div>
       </div>